j-sieben/PIT/Doc/icu_messages.md

       other {{host} invites {guest} and # other people to their party.}}}}
 ```

-The messages expects an anchor named `gender_of_host`.
+The message provides an anchor named `gender_of_host`.
 Based on the value of that anchor, one of the three select options are taken: `female`, `male` or `other`.
 Within the respective tree, anchor `num_guests` is evaluated, looking for a plural selection.
-Values are 0, 1, 2 or higher.
+Values are `0`, `1`, `2` or higher.
 Based on these values, different messages are returned.
 Anchors `host` and `guest` are taken as simple string and included in the resulting message.

 The special sign `#` refers to the anchor that is actually being examined, `num_guests` in our case.